 Upon the death of a uniformed service retiree, the next of kin should call the Defense Finance and Accounting Service (DFAS).
 DFAS will close the retiree's pay account and send a survivor benefits package.
 Typically, forms will be included that instruct the next of kin on how to recoup the retiree's unpaid pay.
 You must fill these out promptly and return them with a copy of the death certificate.

 Survivors should report retiree deaths using the Fast Form as follows:

 1 .
-Call DFAS at 800-321-1080.
+You can report the death online at the DFAS website.
+You can also call DFAS at 800-321-1080.
 Please have the decedent's Social Security Number and the date of death when you call.

 2. Within 7-10 business days after reporting the death to DFAS, you should receive a letter containing the following documents:

 - SF1174 Claim for Unpaid Compensation of Deceased Member of the Uniformed Service